 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its financing activities, including, the loan to shareholder, other receivables and deposits with banks and financial institutions.
-The credit risk of the shareholder has been assessed as low due the operation of the group consists in the generation of energy trough photovoltaic solar panels which it is billed and charged to the National Commission of Markets and Competition (CNMC), and to market representatives.
+The Company is exposed to credit risk from its receivables and deposits with banks and financial institutions.
 The credit risk on cash and cash equivalents is managed through the selection of high rating bank counterparty.
 Management is as of the opinion that this risk is limited because the counter parties are reputable banks with good credit ratings.